 Requirement for or technological limitation to full pan-European geographical coverage.
 In this case, flexibility at national level would not be possible.
 Typically, satellite audio broadcasting and Broadband Direct-Air-to-Ground Communications (BDA2GC) would require identification and binding adoption of an exclusive sub-band at European level.

+Least Restrictive Technical Conditions (LRTC)

 A technology and service neutral regulatory framework is implemented through the definition of Least Restrictive Technical Conditions (LRTCs) applicable to the band.
 The definition of LRTC allows to harmonise the technical conditions applicable to the band (and potentially enables equipment to benefit from economies of scale) while allowing flexibility at national level, as it is being done for instance for the 800 MHz spectrum (Digital Dividend).

 The definition of LRTCs is based on the principle that they solely address the technical compatibility issues (i.e. adjacent frequency interference and compliance with, where necessary, existing international and/or regional agreements).